 5. Add in the bananas.
 It will look curdled and that's ok!

 6. In another bowl, sift together the flour, baking soda and salt and then add into your banana mixture.
 Only stir until blended through.

 7. Pour onto your cookie sheet and bake for about 25 minutes or until a tester (like a fork or toothpick) inserted into the center comes out clean.

 8. Let the banana bread cool in the pan for a few minutes before removing.

 If you are going to freeze the banana bread, be sure that it's completely cooled before putting it in the freezer to prevent condensation and ice crystals forming.

-If you like this recipe, we would really appreciate it if you would Pin it!
+If you like this best and easy banana bread recipe that will make a double batch, we would really appreciate it if you would Pin it!